 Bomb threats usually occur by telephone.
 If you receive a bomb threat, remain calm and attempt to obtain as much information as possible from the caller by using the bomb threat checklist below.
 If you cannot use the checklist, immediately write down the following information after the call:

 - Approximate age and gender of the caller if identifiable

 - Speech pattern, accent, or other verbal traits

 - Emotional state

 If you receive a bomb threat over the phone, immediately call the ECC Police Department at extension 7777.

 If you observe or find a suspicious object or potential bomb:

-Leave the area immediately and from a safe place—call 847-214-7777 from your cell phone or any college phone at extension 7777.
+Leave the area immediately and from a safe place.
+Call the ECC Police Department at extension 7777.

 - Location and type of spill or release;

 - Any identifiable reaction (i.e., smoke, fumes, damage); and